Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 When Auto Mode Falls Back

 The fallback design prevents false positives from derailing your session.
-If the classifier blocks an action 3 times in a row or 20 times total in one session, auto mode pauses and Claude Code resumes prompting for each action manually.
+If the classifier blocks an action 3 times in a row or 20 times total in one session, Auto Mode pauses and Claude Code resumes prompting for each action manually.

 These thresholds are not configurable.